High school applicants (Class of 2021):

 Apply for one of the following Volunteer YLS Staff positions:

-Current high school seniors who support all logistical components of the program.
+Current high school seniors (class of 2020) who support all logistical components of the program.
 Responsibilities include but are not limited to: preparing and assisting with YLS session set up and execution; transporting, setting up, and breaking down signage and materials; and escorting students, speakers, and volunteers to assigned areas.
-A-team applicants must have participated in the 2018 YLS.
+A-team applicants must have participated in the 2019 YLS.

 A-team applicants must pass a background check, and remain on campus for the entire YLS program, including orientation.

 Current college undergraduates responsible for serving as a mentor, supervising and leading their “squad”—a group of 5-6 YLS high school participants- throughout the course of the YLS.
 Mentors serve as the point of contact for their students in the weeks leading up to, during, and following the YLS program.
 Mentors are responsible for facilitating workshop transitions, leading nightly debriefs with their YLS squad, and assisting with YLS sessions, as needed.